Filing a Consumer Proposal

 Anyone in debt can make a Consumer Proposal but you can’t do it directly.

-Instead, a licensed insolvency trustee will need to submit the proposal on your behalf.
+Instead, a Licensed Insolvency Trustee will need to submit the proposal on your behalf.

 This is because your proposal should contain careful calculations regarding your income and expenditure.

-Your disposable income will be used to calculate what percentage of your debts you can repay and over what period of time, for example, so only licensed insolvency trustees are permitted to issue proceedings for a Consumer Proposal to be made.
+Your disposable income will be used to calculate what percentage of your debts you can repay and over what period of time, for example, so only Licensed Insolvency Trustees are permitted to issue proceedings for a Consumer Proposal to be made.

 To be effective, however, the vast majority of your creditors must agree to your proposal.